InoshikaFernando/CWA_SCHOOL/documentation/SESSION_MANAGEMENT_GUIDE.md

 python Testing/fix_incomplete_sessions.py --level 6 --topic "Measurements" --execute
 ```

+## Session Expiration and Reset

+### Django Session Expiration (Default: 2 weeks)
+- **Django sessions expire after 2 weeks of inactivity** (default Django behavior)
+- This is the browser session cookie that stores temporary data
+- When expired, user needs to log in again

+### Quiz Session Variables (Cleared Immediately)
+Quiz-specific session variables are cleared when:
+1. **Quiz is completed** - After saving all answers, the session variables are cleared
+2. **Starting a new quiz** - If questions don't match the topic, session is cleared
+3. **Questions filtered out** - If questions are removed, session is cleared

+**Quiz session variables that get cleared:**
+- `timer_start` - Timer for the quiz
+- `question_ids` - List of question IDs for this attempt
+- `current_attempt_id` - UUID for this quiz attempt

+### Database Records (Never Auto-Deleted)
+**Important:** `StudentAnswer` records in the database are **NEVER automatically deleted**:
+- They persist forever, even if Django session expires
+- The `session_id` field in `StudentAnswer` records is permanent
+- Incomplete sessions in the database will remain until you run the fix script

+**This means:**
+- If a student starts a quiz but doesn't finish, the `StudentAnswer` records are saved with a `session_id`
+- Even if the Django session expires (2 weeks), the database records remain
+- The fix script can still merge these incomplete sessions later

 ## Summary

 **Question: Will incomplete sessions affect displaying results in the future?**